Waldorf education: United States

 The first US Waldorf-inspired public school, the Yuba River Charter School in California, opened in 1994.
 The Waldorf public school movement is currently expanding rapidly; while in 2010, there were twelve Waldorf-inspired public schools in the United States, by 2018 there were 53 such schools.

 Most Waldorf-inspired schools in the United States are elementary schools established as either magnet or charter schools.
-The first Waldorf-inspired high school was launched in 2008 with assistance from the Bill and Melinda Gates Foundation.
+The first public high school started in 2008 in Sacramento.
 While these schools follow a similar developmental approach as the independent schools, Waldorf-inspired schools must demonstrate achievement on standardized tests in order to continue receiving public funding.
 Studies of standardized test scores suggest that students at Waldorf-inspired schools tend to score below their peers in the earliest grades and catch up or surpass their peers by middle school.
 One study found that students at Waldorf-inspired schools watch less television and spend more time engaging in creative activities or spending time with friends.
 Public Waldorf schools' need to demonstrate achievement through standardized test scores has encouraged increased use of textbooks and expanded instructional time for academic subjects.

+High Mowing School was the first Waldorf high school in the U.S., launched in 1942 in Wilton, New Hampshire.
+It is the only Waldorf boarding school in the country.

+As early as 1959, the International Bureau of Education had stated that anthroposophy is a religion.
 A legal challenge alleging that California school districts' Waldorf-inspired schools violated the First and Fourteenth Amendments of the United States Constitution and Article IX of the California Constitution was dismissed on its merits in 2005 and on appeal in 2007 and 2012.
 A 2012 paper in legal science reports this verdict as being provisional, and disagrees with its result, i.e. anthroposophy was declared "not a religion" due to an outdated legal framework.
 Another author disagrees with the point of that paper.
 Yet another author agrees with the point of that paper.